APherwani/APherwani/README.md

 ## Hi, I'm Arjun 👋

-I'm a systems engineer at Microsoft, working on high-performance networking infrastructure in Azure.
-I write systemd drivers and userspace components in Rust.
+I'm a systems engineer at Microsoft, focused on high-performance networking in Azure.
+Most of my day-to-day work involves writing systemd drivers and Rust userspace components for Linux.

-Outside of work, I'm interested in distributed systems, systems programming, and clean software design.
-Occasionally, I tinker with personal Rust projects and try to learn something new.
+This GitHub mainly contains university-era projects and occasional side experiments — not a showcase of my production work, which lives behind walls (for now).
+Still, feel free to poke around.